PREPARING FOR YOUR EYE EXAM

 - The doctor will greet you and review your chart and ask you some more questions about your eyes, symptoms, vision requirements, and your general health.

-- The doctor will do various procedures to evaluate the health of your eyes such as a slit-lamp exam designed to examine the front and back of the eye as well as perform prescription vision testing, called a refraction, to measure your eyesight for best visual acuity.
-The doctor will also use an ophthalmoscope to evaluate the retina, the thin film of tissue that lines the back of the eye.
+- The doctor may perform various procedures to evaluate the health of your eyes such as a slit-lamp exam designed to examine the front and back of the eye as well as perform prescription vision testing, called a refraction, to measure your eyesight for best visual acuity.
+The doctor may also use an ophthalmoscope to evaluate the retina, the thin film of tissue that lines the back of the eye.
 Various lights may be used to evaluate the appearance and functions of your eyes.

 After the Examination

-- The doctor will review the test results and discuss the findings with you, as well as a specific treatment plan for your vision correction and eye health needs.
+- The doctor will review the test results and discuss the findings with you, as well as any treatment plans necessary for your vision correction and eye health needs.